-OUR VICAR : Very Rev. Joseph Samuel Karukayil Cor-Episcopa.
+OUR FOUNDER: Very Rev. Joseph Samuel Karukayil Cor-Episcopa.

 The Indian Orthodox Church: The Indian Orthodox Church (also known as Malankara Orthodox Syrian Church, Orthodox Syrian Church of the East), is a prominent member of the Oriental Orthodox Churches family.
 The Church traces its origins to St. Thomas the Apostle, who came to India in AD 52.
 St Thomas preached the gospel, established 7 parishes in Kerala in Southern India and ordained priests.
 Christian writers and representatives of the Churches, from the 4 th century refer to the evangelistic labours of St. Thomas in India, during the first century.